daniosro/DMSP/README.md

  * **`analysis`**: Includes the scripts used to make Michaelis-Menten fits, linear regressions, and other analysis of the data.
  * **`modelling`**: Contains the scripts used to model the changes in the isotopic composition of DMSP in vitro (under a scenario of enzyme degradation) and in the environment (with multiple degradation pathways).
  * **`figures`**: Contains all the scripts used to generate the figures in the main text and the supplementary material.
+  * **`notebooks`**: Contains all the jupyter notebooks that describe the data treatment, modelling, and figure plotting.

  ### **`templates`**
 This folder contains templates for all the analysis performed in this project.